 But what do we really know about career courses as career interventions, and to what extent are courses used as learning events that offer more than help in finding a job after graduation or choosing a major field of study?
 What do we know about the impact of career courses in helping students to develop new ideas about work, education, life planning, and other outcomes?
 Do career courses affect student retention in college?
 Do career courses help students develop new ways of thinking about themselves and the world in which they will live and work?
 What kind of research is being done on career courses, and who is doing it?
-The purpose of this article is to provide some answers from the research literature that will help us answer these questions and others.
+The purpose of this article is to provide some answers from the research literature that will help us answer these questions and others regarding the design and evaluation of career courses in colleges and universities.

-The earlier review of career course literature was published in the Journal of Career Assessment (Folsom & Reardon, 2003).
+The first review of career course literature was published in the Journal of Career Assessment (Folsom & Reardon, 2003) and included 46 studies of career courses.
+A second review appeared as Technical Report No. 44 (Folsom, Reardon, & Lee, 2005) two years later and examined 50 studies.
 We begin this most recent review with an overview of career courses, and then move to an analysis of the outputs and outcomes of career courses in terms of accountability.
 Next we examine the literature on career courses, and conclude with some observations about the effects of career course interventions.
 Our overall purpose is to provide a comprehensive review of material that might be helpful to practitioners in developing a career course and in securing academic credit for such a course at their postsecondary institution.